Mama bear and cubs enjoy quick swim in California backyard

 In July, a similar video in the same city showed a mother bear and a cub splashing around in a hot tub.

-Also in July, a viewer shared video to Nexstar’s KTLA of another bear splashing around in a backyard pool.
+Also in July, a viewer shared video with News 2’s sister station, KTLA, of another bear splashing around in a backyard pool.
 The viewer said it happened around 10:45 a.m. at a short-term rental in Azusa.

 In the nearby city of Burbank, another bear was seen lounging in a backyard hot tub.
 Video shared by the Burbank Police Department shows the bear sitting upright in the hot tub, looking almost like a guest of the homeowner.